darklynx/request-baskets/README.md

 # Request Baskets

+Request Baskets is a web service to collect arbitrary HTTP requests and inspect them via RESTful API or simple web UI.

-Request baskets is an HTTP request collector service.
-It is strongly inspired by ideas from [RequestHub](https://github.com/kyledayton/requesthub) project.
+It is strongly inspired by ideas and application design of the [RequestHub](https://github.com/kyledayton/requesthub) project and reproduces functionality offered by [RequestBin](http://requestb.in/) service.

 Distinguishing features of Request Baskets service: